metabase/metabase/docs/dashboards/introduction.md

 ### Including variables in text cards

 You can include a variable in a text card, then wire that variable up to a dashboard filter.
-All you need to do to create a variable is to wrap a word in double braces,% `{% raw %}{{{% endraw %}` and `{% raw %}}}{%endraw%}` (the variable can't contain any spaces).
+All you need to do to create a variable is to wrap a word in double braces, `{% raw %}{{{% endraw %}` and `{% raw %}}}{%endraw%}` (the variable can't contain any spaces).
 For example, you could add a text card with the following text:

 ```
 {% raw %}